hackerzhuli/unity_code_mcp/docs/UnityPackageMessagingProtocol.md

 #### Refresh (Value: 8)
 - **Format**:
   - Request: Empty string
-  - Response: Empty string
+  - Response: Empty string for successful refresh, or error message string if refresh was not started
 - **Description**: Requests Unity to refresh the asset database.
-Unity will respond with an empty Refresh message to the original client when the refresh operation is complete.
+Unity will respond with a Refresh message to the original client when the refresh operation is complete or if it could not be started.
+- **Response Values**:
+  - **Empty string**: Refresh was successfully started and completed
+  - **Error message**: Refresh was not started, with reason (e.g., "Refresh not started: Unity is in play mode", "Refresh not started: Unity is in safe mode")
 - **Important Notes**:
   - **Refresh vs Compilation**: A refresh finished notification does NOT mean compilation has finished.
 These are separate operations:
     - If compilation is needed after refresh, the refresh will finish BEFORE compilation starts
     - If no compilation is needed, the refresh will finish after all asset database operations are complete (including importing assets, etc.)
   - This behavior follows Unity Editor's standard asset refresh workflow
   - For compilation completion notifications, use the `CompilationFinished` message type (Value: 100)
 - **Usage**: Clients can use this to trigger asset database refresh and get notified when the refresh operation specifically is complete, allowing them to proceed with operations that depend on the asset database being up-to-date.
+Clients should check if the response is empty to determine if the refresh was successful.

 #### CompilationStarted (Value: 105)
 - **Format**: Empty string